abed11326/NagyScan/README.md

 Installation
 To install NagyScan, follow these steps:
-1. Clone the NagyScan repository from GitHub: git clone (https://github.com/abed11326/-8.git)
-2. Install the required dependencies: npm install
-3. Start the NagyScan server: nodemon app.js
+1.Clone the NagyScan repository from GitHub: git clone (https://github.com/abed11326/-8.git) 2.Install the required dependencies: npm install 3.Start the NagyScan server: nodemon app.js

 Usage
 To use NagyScan, visit the website and log in as a patient or doctor.
 Patients can view their results and medical history, and doctors can upload images for analysis, access patient information, and receive diagnoses from the machine learning model.